 The books are written off only in case of the Death of a person.
-In case the book is lost actual amount of the book at the time of purchase will be charged Re 1/- will be charged as fine per day in case of delay in returning the book.
+In case the book is lost actual amount of the book at the time of purchase will be charged Re.
+1/- as fine per day in case of delay in returning the book.